fcabrera23/wasmio/video-streaming-app/README.md

 # Video Streaming Application
+This application is a fork from [Akri - Video streaming app](https://github.com/project-akri/akri/tree/main/samples/apps/video-streaming-app).

 ## Overview
 This application serves as an example streaming service for the [ONVIF broker](../../brokers/onvif-video-broker) and [USB camera broker](../../brokers/udev-video-broker).
 It is used in Akri's [end to end